Start planning your trip to Monza for the Formula 1 Italian Grand Prix 2024. Advice about money, health, weather and staying safe.

 - Italy uses type-F power sockets.
 You’ll need an adaptor if coming from Australia, UK or the USA

 Both Milan and Monza are relatively safe and violent crime is rare.
 Pickpockets are active in the city centre of Milan (particularly at the central train station) and on public transport, so be vigilant and keep your belongings secure.
 Renting a car?
-Don’t leave any valuables in it, especially at the Monza trackside parking.
+Don’t leave any valuables in it, especially when parking close to Monza.

 The currency of Italy is the EURO.
 Credit cards are widely accepted and ATMs (‘bancomat’ in Italian) are easy to find.
 Don’t take the risk of bringing lots of cash or travelers cheques – just withdraw the money you will need each day or two.
 Tipping is not expected in Italy, though you can reward good service in a restaurant with a tip of up to 10%.